FAQ

 What are the four Lyrekos modes?

-Lyrekos has four operating modes that the Leader switches between during a session:
+Lyrekos has four operating modes that the Organizer switches between during a session:

-2. Live — the Soloist performs live; that sound goes to all participants and is recorded.
+- Live — the Lead Performer performs live; that sound goes to all participants and is recorded.
+Accompanists may sing or play along; multi-track recordings are synchronized.

-3. Unison — a backing track from the Library plays; Accompanists sing or play along; recordings are synchronized.
+- Unison — a backing track from the Library plays; Accompanists sing or play along; multi-track recordings are synchronized.

-4. Playback — previously recorded material is shared with everyone; the Leader controls the mix.
+- Playback — previously recorded material is shared with everyone; the Organizer controls the mix.

 What mode is active when a session starts?

 Conversation mode is the default.
-You are always in Conversation mode unless the Leader has explicitly switched to Live, Unison, or Playback.
+You are always in Conversation mode unless the Organizer has explicitly switched to Live, Unison, or Playback.

 What is the difference between Live mode and Unison mode?

-In Live mode, the Soloist performs in real time and their live audio drives the session — accompanists hear the Soloist directly.
+In Live mode, the Lead Performer performs in real time and their live audio drives the session — Accompanists hear the Lead Performer directly.
 In Unison mode, a pre-recorded backing track from the Library is played; Accompanists sing or play along with the recording rather than with a live performer.
 Live mode creates recordings; Unison mode plays them back while capturing new performances on top.

-No. There is only ever one Soloist at a time.
-The Leader is often the Soloist, but can designate any Performer as Soloist instead.
+No. There is only ever one Lead Performer at a time.
+The Organizer is often the Lead Performer, but can designate any Performer as Lead Performer instead.

 Can Audience members speak?

-Not in Conversation mode — Audience members are muted and can only listen.
-A Conversationalist role allows listening and speaking, but it is a Performer role, not an Audience role.
+No — Audience members are muted and can only listen.
+A Listener role allows listening and speaking, but it is a Performer role, not an Audience role.

 Are recordings saved automatically?

-No. In Live and Unison modes, all tracks are captured separately in synchrony, but the Leader decides whether to save them to the Library.
-Nothing is saved without the Leader explicitly choosing to keep it.
+No. In Live and Unison modes, all tracks are captured separately in synchrony, but the Organizer decides whether to save them to the Library.
+Nothing is saved without the Organizer explicitly choosing to keep it.

 Still Have a Question?